 The provision of trade in services in the EAC CMP aims at improving access to professional services throughout the region so as to promote and hasten the pace of development and competiveness.
-Even with the existence of market access commitments in professional service markets, lack of recognition of foreign qualification and experience acts as core impediment to trade in professional services, hindering the free movement of professionals across borders either in their capacity as individuals, or as professional services suppliers.
+Even with the existence of market access commitments in professional service markets, lack of recognition of foreign qualification and experience acts as core impediment to trade in professional services, hindering the free movement of professionals across borders either in their capacity as individuals, or as professional firms.
+Mutual Recognition Agreements (MRA) have a great potential for facilitating the movement of professional services suppliers.
 They are also instrumental to policy reform, and can be a very effective tool for economic integration, while at the same time maintaining the diversity of services that come onto the markets.